reifjulian/wyoung/README.md

 ```
 ![Example 4](images/example_lincom.PNG)

-Starting with version 2.0, `wyoung` introduces permutation resampling as an alternative to bootstrapping.
-The `permute()` option enables `wyoung` to shuffle a `varlist` and can be combined with the `strata()` and `cluster()` options to accommodate stratified and/or clustered assignments (see Example 5 below).
-For more complex treatment assignments, users can define a custom program to perform the assignment using the `permuteprogram()` option (see Example 6).
+By default, `wyoung` uses bootstrapping.
+Alternatively, users can specify the `permute()` option to shuffle a `varlist`.
+As with bootstrapping, permutation can be combined with the `strata()` and `cluster()` options to account for stratified and/or clustered assignments (see Example 5 below).
+For more complex treatment assignments, users can define a custom program to handle the assignment process using the `permuteprogram()` option (see Example 6).

 *Example 5.* Perform the Westfall-Young adjustment using randomization inference (3 hypotheses, stratified random assignment).